grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=36 (0x24) - Internal error
-    VSCP_TYPE_ERROR_INTERNAL
-This error message is used to indicate a internal error.
+    VSCP_TYPE_ERROR_INTERNALThis error message is used to indicate a internal error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |